AshleyYakeley/Truth/README.md

-This repository contains Truth and Pinafore.
+This repository contains Changes and Pinafore.

-## Truth
+## Changes
-Truth is a framework for composing typed interfaces to information, and attaching them to UI elements.
+Changes is a framework for composing typed interfaces to information, and attaching them to UI elements.

 ## Pinafore
 [Pinafore](https://pinafore.info/) is an interpreted language that allows users to structure information and create user interfaces for it.
-It is built on Truth.
+It is built on Changes.

 Pinafore is currently focused on personal information management, such as contact, calendar, to-do, photo collection, etc.